 As summer comes to an end and the first snow falls, you may be thinking of stowing away your backpacking gear, as you wait patiently for the return of warmer weather next year.
 But with the right gear and adequate preparation, you can continue to spend nights outside deep into winter’s cold and snowy months.
 From snowshoe camping to ski-tour camping, winter is full of adventure possibilities.
 To help make these trips a success, we’ve rounded up our list of favorite winter camping gear.

 Before we dive in, it’s important to note that the landscape you travel through will dictate the preparations and specific gear you take.
 If you’ll be in mountainous terrain, be sure you’re up to speed on avalanche awareness to ensure you’ll enjoy a safe adventure in the snowy environment.
-After all, winter is truly a spectacular experience worth exploring.
+After all, winter is truly a spectacular scene worth exploring.

 Access™ 2 Tent and Footprint

 Most backpacking tents are made of some mix of mesh and lightweight fabrics, which help to minimize your pack weight and allow for a breeze to pass through the shelter.
 While you may appreciate that breeze on warm July nights in the alpine, you won’t feel the same about a breeze on a cold January evening.
 The MSR Access™ Tent Series provides winter-grade warmth without a significant weight penalty.
 Set up the tent with a Universal Footprint to protect your shelter from abrasive snow and to provide an additional layer between you and the cold ground.